 For Certain Surviving Dependents.
 Surviving Eligible Dependents of the following Legacy Merck Eligible Employees are considered Legacy Merck Retiree Medical Subsidy Eligible: (i) a Legacy Merck Eligible Employee who on his/her date of death met the age and service requirements to be considered Legacy Merck Retiree Medical Subsidy Eligible and (ii) a Legacy Merck Eligible Employee who dies on or after Jan.
 1, 2017, and on his/her date of death has at least 25 years of service.
-Surviving Eligible Dependents of Retirees who were Legacy Merck Retiree Medical Subsidy Eligible.
+Surviving Eligible Dependents of Retirees who were Legacy Merck Retiree Medical Subsidy Eligible on their date of death are also considered Legacy Merck Retiree Medical Subsidy Eligible.

-Legacy OBS Retirees - Union and non-union U.S.-based employees of Organon BioSciences (OBS) or an OBS affiliate employed by OBS or an OBS affiliate on
+Legacy OBS Retirees - Union and non-union U.S.-based10 employees of Organon BioSciences (OBS) or an OBS affiliate employed by OBS or an OBS affiliate on

-&lt;sup>10 A U.S.-based employee is an employee whose home country is designated in Merck's employee database as one of the 50 U.S. states or District of Columbia (and includes employees on temporary international assignment outside one of the 50 U.S. states or District of Columbia) and excludes employees whose home country is designated in Merck's employee database as a U.S. territory (e.g., Puerto
+10 A U.S.-based employee is an employee whose home country is designated in Merck's employee database as one of the 50 U.S. states or District of Columbia (and includes employees on temporary international assignment outside one of the 50 U.S. states or District of Columbia) and excludes employees whose home country is designated in Merck's employee database as a U.S. territory (e.g., Puerto